OutpostUniverse/OPHD/README.md

 ## Requirements
 *For Windows*

-* Windows 7 (not tested on Vista or XP)
+* Windows 7 (not tested on Vista or XP but probably works)
 * 2GB RAM
-* 5MB Available Hard Drive Space
+* 32MB Available Hard Drive Space
-* Graphics card that can support OpenGL 3.0 & GLSL v1.0 (basically any modern non-Intel GPU)
+* Graphics card that can support OpenGL 3.0 & GLSL v1.0 (basically any modern GPU)

 ## Installation
 Installation is simple: Extract the contents of the ZIP Archive into any folder.
 Double-click on OPHD.exe to launch the game.